 As we begin to prepare for the High Holy Days, our tradition also asks us to offer 40 days of inner work or purification throughout the 30 days of the Hebrew month of Elul and ending with the Ten Days of Repentance between Rosh Hashanah and Yom Kippur.
-This work is so important that each day during Elul which began on August 16th this year, the shofar is sounded, reminding us to wake up and judge our deeds.
+This work is so important that each day during Elul which begins on August 18th this year, the shofar is sounded, reminding us to wake up and judge our deeds.
 The intent of this self judgment is not to promote guilt but to help us discern what would like to keep in our lives and what we would like to discard.
 The daily process of inner reflection is meant to also help us become more aware of our emotions and perceptions allowing us to eventually have control over them rather than having the emotions and perceptions control us.

 In Jewish meditation circles, there is a popular teaching story that illustrates this.
 A retired Air Force Colonel was standing in the express line at the grocery store and found himself getting quite agitated.
 At the head of the line, the cashier was not only speaking to a customer with a baby but was cooing with the baby and tickling her.
 While everyone in the line waited, the colonel found himself getting more enraged by the minute.
 Fortunately he had taken an anger management class and was able to use the tool of focusing on his breath to help his anger subside.